Post-Fire Planting

 They’re built for wind, drought, and coastal conditions — and help stabilize slopes better than many ornamental plants without heavy watering long-term.

-A note about fire safety (and pressure you may feel)
+A Note About Fire Safety (and the pressure you may feel)

 You may hear that: